1. What are Fixed Maturity Plans (FMPs)?

 Being a debt instrument, FMPs and FDs are similar in many ways.
 Both require you to stay invested for a fixed duration.
 Both of them are available in varying maturities to suit your convenience.

-However, FMPs are a stark contrast to FDs when you look at it from a returns perspective.
-Unlike the guaranteed returns that reflect on the FD certificate, FMPs offer an indicative yield – the returns provided by FMPs are not assured but indicative in nature.
+However, FMPs are a contrast to FDs when you look at it from a returns perspective.
+Unlike the guaranteed returns that reflect on the FD certificate, FMPs offer an indicative yield – the returns provided by FMPs are not assured but indicative.
 It means that there is a chance of the actual returns being higher or lower than the returns indicated during the NFO launch.
-Please see the table below to understand this better.
+Please see the table below to understand this better:

 |Returns||Indicative Returns||Assured Returns|